What are your main goals? Select up to 3 of these items for your main goals.

-Getting sound financial advice and working with an advisor to build a financial plan that revolves around your needs can help you achieve your goals and secure your financial future.
+Getting sound financial advice and working with an advisor to build a financial plan that takes your needs into account can help you reach your goals and secure your financial future.

 You save smartly, spend sparingly and invest intelligently.
-You set your goals, and you do what it takes to achieve them.
+You set your goals, and you do what it takes to reach them.
 Stay the course, but don’t ignore new opportunities for saving and investing.

-You're one savvy saver - you've got some effective saving strategies and know how to make debt disappear.
-With a little advice, a little guidance and a little more discipline, you can achieve financial mastery.
+You're one savvy saver.
+You've got some effective saving strategies and know how to make debt disappear.
+With a little advice, a little guidance and a little more discipline, you can reach financial mastery.

 You’re pretty sure you could be doing better!
-You’ve got what it takes to master your money – but it’ll take patience, hard work and some good financial advice to get there.
+You’ve got what it takes to master your money – but you'll need patience, hard work and some good financial advice to get there.

 You don’t have a road map – you just take each turn as it comes.
 That might be fine for today – but what about tomorrow?
 Maybe it’s the financial advisor in us speaking, but a little advice might be a good place to start.